ketr4x/wordle-cli/readme.md

 - File synchronization
 - Statistics
 - Leaderboards
-- A Flutter version for all platforms
+- A Flutter GUI and a Python CLI
 ## Installation
 ### Python CLI
 #### Cloning the repository